nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 >`addTask d/Pass ingredients to XXX Pte Ltd dl/2022-12-12`

-Add a SupplyItem to Salesy's inventory
+Add an item to Salesy's inventory

-SupplyItem from first supplier in address book added
+Item from first supplier in address book added

 >`addItem 1 c/10 m/3`

 ### Delete: `delete`

-Delete the specified item of the specified type from Salesy
+Deletes the specified item of the specified type from Salesy

+**Things you can delete:**
+* Suppliers
+* Tasks
+* Supply items

 ***Format:***